culibraries/documentation/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CU Libraries Core Tech & Apps!
+CU Libraries Documentation!
 ==========================================================

-Documentation covering Core Tech and Apps(CTA) applications and policies.
+Documentation covering Core Tech and Apps(CTA) Products and Policies.

 Table of Contents
 ===========================================================